Alexandre-Verissimo/Alaksandu/README.md

 ### Welcome 👋

-My name is Alexandre Veríssimo, I'm a brazilian Data Science studant, I love this area and work hard to be a great data scientist in the future.
+My name is Alexandre Veríssimo, I'm a brazilian Developer studant, I love Data Science and Python Development, I work hard to be a great programmer and data scientist in the future.

-So, welcome to my space and feel free to see my projects
+So, welcome to my space and feel free to see my projects.

 #### 🧠 "Knowledge is like a candle seen in the dark"